GeosoftInc/gxpy/9.2/python/_sources/geosoft.gxapi.rst.txt

 Before calling any other API function from a stand-alone script (a script that is not run as an extension from Geosoft Desktop), a GX Context must be created and held.
-This can be done by creating an instance of coordinate_system=:class:`.gxapi.GXContext` or an instance of coordinate_system=:class:`.gxpy.gx.GXpy` which handles the details of
-``GXContext`` for you.
-We recommend using coordinate_system=:class:`.gxpy.gx.GXpy` unless you have chosen to work only with the low-level :py:mod:`gxapi`.
+This can be done by creating an instance of :class:`geosoft.gxapi.GXContext` or an instance of :class:`geosoft.gxpy.gx.GXpy`, which handles the details of ``GXContext`` for you.
+We recommend using :class:`geosoft.gxpy.gx.GXpy` unless you have chosen to work only with the low-level :mod:`geosoft.gxapi`.
+Note that the low-level module :mod:`geosoft.gxapi`, although more complex, is more consistent across versions.

-Creating a GX context requires **Geosoft Desktop** installed on the target system, from which the library dll's are located and loaded. **Geosoft Desktop** can be downloaded from `Geosoft Downloads <https://my.geosoft.com/downloads>`_.
+Creating a GX context requires any version of **Geosoft Desktop** to be installed on the target system, from which the library dll's are located and loaded. **Geosoft Desktop** can be downloaded from `Geosoft Downloads <https://my.geosoft.com/downloads>`_.

-It is possible to redirect the location of dlls used by setting the **GX_GEOSOFT_BIN_PATH** environment variable to point to the location of the Geosoft binary files.
+It is possible to redirect the location of dlls used by setting the **GX_GEOSOFT_BIN_PATH** environment variable to reference the location of the Geosoft binary files.
 Refer to the `GX Developer Guide <https://geosoftgxdev.atlassian.net/wiki/spaces/GD/overview>`_ for more information.

 .. autoclass:: geosoft.gxapi.GXContext
    :members:

 _sources/config.rst.txt

 Helper classes to pass immutable values by reference